ral-facilities/datagateway-api/README.md

 ## Logging

-Logging configuration can be found in `datagateway_api.src.common.logger_setup`.
+Logging configuration can be found in `datagateway_api.common.logger_setup`.
 This contains a typical dictionary-based config for the standard Python `logging` library that rotates files after they become 5MB in size.